• Skip to primary navigation

 What’s up with solar panels?

-But if you’re ready to pay the price, you can have a good source of renewable energy without having to ruin the look of your house.
+The only drawback is that they’re more costly than solar panels.
+But if you’re ready to pay the price, you can have a good source of renewable energy without ruining the look of your house.

 Tesla has the most well-known solar shingles called “Solar Tiles.”
-They are pretty slick looking and extremely durable.
+They are pretty slick-looking and extremely durable.
 If you use my link, you’ll even get a $500 reward on solar shingles or panels.

 See Related: Best Tesla Solar Rental Alternatives